 Costa Rica opened my eyes to so many new opportunities I could have if I wanted to and showed me how much love and desire I have to help the Latino culture.
 Also I fell in love with Spanish and after leaving being able to speak it, I know I will incorporate this into my schooling now!
 Kelsey Hedberg - Spanish Service Learning Course in Costa Rica

-All in all, volunteering while at college is a win-win!
-All while giving back to a community that values your support, you become more worldly, learn from the world’s best, and tick adventure off your bucket list.
+All in all, volunteering for college students is a win-win!
+You’ll give back to a community that values your support, become more worldly, learn from the world’s best, and tick adventure off your bucket list.

-Haven’t seen anything here that tickles your fancy, don’t worry… We have plenty more projects to choose from.
+Haven’t seen anything here that sparks your interest, don’t worry… We have plenty more projects to choose from.
 Have a look at our full range of available volunteer abroad projects.